luthilab/IntanLuthiLab/Ypnos_ForRefPerm_CloseLoop/README.md

 ```
 The code is using the bipolarised EEG and EMG signals to detect the state of sleep so it is important to order your EEG and EMG signals as follows:

-For example you have two EEGs and two EMGs you can put them as a vector in the configuration like this:
+For example if you have two EEGs and two EMGs you can put them as a vector in the configuration like this:

 ```
 conf.AO_S1x2 = {[24, 15], [13, 11]};
 ```

-With this configuration Ypnos will use the two channels from the differentials of INTAN channels 23 to 14 and 12 to 10 to do the detection.
+With this configuration, Ypnos will use the two channels from the differentials of INTAN channels 23 to 14 and 12 to 10 to perform the detection.
 However, you'll
 get the 4 channels idivudually in the recorded file.

 Once you have done these steps, your configuration will appear in the droplist at the moment of setting up your recording.

 ## Digital output depending on the sleep state

-If it is needed one can use the closed-loop detection to trigger additional devices (such as a RasPi) by changing the output of the Intan board digital outputs.
-You can decide on which sleep state in the funcition **Ypnos_Main.m** at the lines 151-168
+If it is needed one can use the closed-loop detection to trigger additional devices (such as a RasPi) by changing the output of the Intan board digital outputs (0-3.3V).
+You can decide on which sleep state in the function **Ypnos_Main.m** at the lines 151-168:

 ```
 for c = 1:h.nChip